 Step 1: At-home hormone test kit

-- Free testosterone: testosterone that’s not attached to proteins (“free”)
+- Free testosterone: Testosterone that’s not attached to proteins (“free”)

-- Estradiol: one of three estrogen hormones
+- Estradiol: One of three estrogen hormones

-- Alanine aminotransferase (ALT): liver enzyme
+- Alanine aminotransferase (ALT): A liver enzyme

 Yes, this process does require a small blood sample.
-But Peak’s at-home testing kit reduces collection to a quick, painless finger prick, which provides enough blood for the lab to properly analyze.
+However, Peak’s at-home testing kit reduces collection to a quick, painless finger prick, which provides enough blood for the lab to properly analyze.
 The consultation is an opportunity for you to review test results with a physician one-on-one and decide whether or not to move forward with treatment.

-If you have recent lab work you can share with the Peak medical team you might not have to complete the testing kit in order to receive treatment.
-Check with email@example.com for more details.
+If you have recent lab work you can share with the Peak medical team, you might not have to complete the testing kit in order to receive treatment.
+Check with [email protected] for more details.

 2) Monthly subscription of testosterone replacement therapy (TRT)